 Yesterday I performed an operation that I had been begged to do.
 It was the parents who came and begged me, for the sake of their twelve-year-old boy.
 He was feeble-minded.
 They had been told that he should go to a training home with others like him, yet they fought against fate, they wanted to believe that he could grow to run and laugh and be bright like any other normal boy.
 They claimed that he had been a brilliant baby-perhaps he had sustained a head injury or had a brain tumor, and I must cure him.
 I was dubious.
 All parents seem to think their first baby is brilliant.
-No operation can cure a child who is naturally feeble-minded.
+No operation can cure a child who is naturally feebleminded.
 They grew desperate and told me stories of remarkable things the child had done before it was two years old, but the stories were of things that only the boy's nurse had seen, probably made up by the nurse to please them.
 I did not believe the stories, but the parents were sensitive and obviously thoughtful, so I told them that if the boy had shown such an obvious change he might have sustained a head injury.
 They begged me, and they were wealthy, and sincerely, pitifully eager for their son.
 So for their sake, and for the fees they could offer that would help poorer cases, I did it.
-The encephalographs had been abnormal.
-I was expecting perhaps to find a tumor.
+The encephalographs had been abnormal, I was expecting perhaps to find a tumor.

 When the cap of bone was off and the rough outline of the boy's brain showed under the thin dura, it looked wrong.
 I was afraid.

-For a half a moment I stood, while a professional entertainer continued to hold the boy's sleepy attention by making shadow pictures with his hands.
-I stood there, and without any move that might betray my reaction to the assisting doctors, I reproached myself bitterly for spoiling the pleasure of perfect health the boy at least had had by giving him metal plates in his head where the safe, solid bone should be.
-Even if I closed it up immediately without going further. . . .
-The outline of the surface of his brain looked wrong, different, unworkable.
-The boy was naturally feeble-minded, I thought, and was glad that the movie cameras were not watching this operation, glad that I had decided not to use this operation on a "healthy, contented child" as an example for others of what to do.
+For a half a moment I stood, while a professional entertainer continued to hold the boy's sleepy attention by making the production of the production of the satisfing doctors.
+I reproached myself bitterly for spoiling the pleasure of perfect behalf the boy at least had had by giving him metal plates in his head where the safe, solid bone should be.
+Fore if I closed the surface of his brin locked worn, different unworkable.
+The boy was naturally feeble-minded, I thought, and was glad that the movie cameras were not wastching this operation, glid tented child" as an example for others of what to do.
 Now there would be no record of a mistake.
 He had been happy the way he was.
 I reached for an instrument to begin closing the opening, admitting the mistake.
 But then the shape of the boy's brain began to look clearer to me under the obscuring layer, the differences having a form of their own, assuming a shape I could not quite believe.

 I turned from the instrument I had been reaching for, took one that would cut the dura, cut it and turned it back.

 He had not been happy!